-Radiologic Technology, Radiation Therapy, Diagnostic Ultrasonography, and Practical Nursing applicants must complete a program director interview assessment in order to be considered for the program.
+Radiologic Technology, Radiation Therapy, and Diagnostic Ultrasonography, must complete a program director interview assessment in order to be considered for the program.

 Acceptance is based on applicants achieving a minimum score of 6 out of 13 for the interview and completion of all other admission requirements.